-After breakfast we visited a few sick people in their homes.
+On Holy Saturday we visited a few sick people in their homes.
 It took us through rough roads with rocks and mud holes and sometimes thick grass to the point of not recognizing where the road was leading us.
-More than anointing of the sick they prefer to receive communion as often as they can.
 Upon arrival in a home they will bring out a mat to lay on the floor in the living room where they receive you.
 You are out of luck if you are looking for chairs to sit on.
-The whole family wants you to pray together for God's healing for their sick.
-In one home the sick person offered me coffee beans as a sign of warm welcome.
 Our missionaries do this on a regular basis as they drive to each village and spend the whole day visiting sometimes as many as 15 to 20 sick people.
 There are times they have to leave the vehicle or the motor cycle on the road and walk miles and miles to their homes due to bad road conditions.
-I said to myself what a beautiful ministry these missionaries do for the people and nothing stops them from doing it even in the midst of challenges and difficulties.
-They found a true home far away from their home countries.
 The difference is that they do this with great joy with no hesitation to smell like the sheep in doing so.
 For the Holy Vigil, I joined Fr.
 Aldrin at their second mission in Kahyoro, which consists of three villages.
 The church was overflowing with people who walked miles in the evening to come to the top of the hill where the church is located.
-I was amazed at the active participation of each one and the joy of being together in the church for the solemn celebration.
+I was amazed at the active participation.
+Easter Sunday Mass was 3 hours.
+The choir and hundreds of people joined the priests just outside the sacristy in a procession with singing and dancing, clapping hands and howling.
+On Easter Monday they had a full church with standing room only.
+The deacon Revocatus Mwemezi is assigned to our parish for his deaconate ministry and preached a homily that lasted for at least 20 minutes.
+It was never boring for the people as he engaged them throughout the homily and used this moment to teach and catechize them.